abbreviatedman/vet-api/readme.md

 # Veterinarian API

-This server is intended to be used with the Networking Lab.
+This server is intended to be used with the Networking and Hooks labs.

 ## Implementation